-To watch videos and animations you have viewed during the program, use your smartphone or tablet QR reader app QR reader apps are available for download from your favorite App store. me for life 742
+To watch videos and animations you have viewed during the program, use your smartphone or tablet QR reader app.
+QR reader apps are available for download from your favorite.
+App store.

-TICIPANT WORKBOOK

-Version 9.0 420
+RTICIPANT WORKBOOK Version 9.0 420

-Every participant who attends a Prime For Life® 420[TM] program receives a new workbook.
+Every participant who attends a Prime For Life® 420 m program receives a new workbook.
 It is a violation of copyright laws for anyone to provide you with a photocopied or used workbook.
 The workbook is a guide for you to use as you reflect on concepts and complete activities.
 At the completion of the course, it is yours to keep.
 We hope you and your family will use it as an ongoing reference to reduce risk for alcohol- and drug-related problems in the future.